Characterizing Spin-Orbit Torques by Tensorial Spin Hall Magnetoresistance

-In this Letter, we first establish a phenomenological description of the charge-to-spin conversion and its reciprocal process beyond the SHE scenario, allowing the non-equilibrium spin polarization to be oriented arbitrarily with respect to the charge current, which brings about the \textit{tensorial} SHE (\textit{t}-SHE).
+In this paper, we first establish a phenomenological description of the charge-to-spin conversion and its reciprocal process beyond the SHE scenario, allowing the non-equilibrium spin polarization to be oriented arbitrarily with respect to the charge current, which brings about the \textit{tensorial} SHE (\textit{t}-SHE).
 We then derive a new form of MR arising from the combined action of the \textit{t}-SHE and its inverse effect in the presence of spin diffusion and backflow.
-This generalized effect, termed \textit{tensorial} SMR (\textit{t}-SMR), reduces to the ordinary SMR when the conventional SHE geometry is imposed.
+This generalized effect, termed \textit{tensorial} SMR (\textit{t}-SMR), reduces to the ordinary SMR when the SHE geometry is imposed.
 The first-harmonic signal due to the \textit{t}-SMR can be utilized to determine the direction of the non-equilibrium spin polarization.
 Next, by solving the SOT-driven magnetization dynamics and the higher harmonics from the \textit{t}-SMR, we obtain a series of electric signals detectable through magnetic resonances and harmonic-Hall experiments, which enables practical methods to experimentally characterize the SOTs originating from the \textit{t}-SHE.
 These features are compared with conventional theories associated with the SHE geometry.
-Finally, we demonstrate our results numerically in a WTe$_2$/FI bilayer structure.
+Finally, we apply our theory numerically to a WTe$_2$/FI bilayer structure, which is representative of non-SHE systems.
+While the examples are presented with the geometry of WTe$_2$ in mind, our theoretical results are general and cover broad scenarios beyond the SHE.